 Direction

 The ball is located a bit to the left of the pitch.
-If the forward is making a deep run directly towards goal, it will probably be more easy for the goalkeeper to intercept.
-It would also make the pass more difficult for his teammate as it’s hard to play the ball in behind there, especially for a through pass on the ground.
-That is why he directs his deep run into the back of the ball side central defender.
+If the forward is making a deep run directly towards goal, it will probably be easier for the goalkeeper to intercept.
+It would also make the pass more difficult for his teammate, as it’s hard to play the ball in behind there, especially for a through pass on the ground.
+That is why he directs his deep run into the back of the ball-side central defender.

 Speed

-Because of his starting position, the forward can already start sprinting before the pass is played in behind without being offside.
+Because of his starting position, the forward can sprint before the pass is played in behind without being offside.
 Therefore, he accelerates as quickly as he can.
-Because it seems like the pass will be a bit late, he slows down for a second, before sprinting again when the ball is released.
+Because it seems like the pass will be a bit late, he slows down for a second before sprinting again when the ball is released.
 Just before his first touch, he slows down a bit to make it easier to control the ball properly.

-“The deep run can be broken down to four elements: where it starts (position), when it starts (moment), where it is going towards (direction) and how fast it is executed (speed).”
+“The deep run can – just like any other football action – be broken down to four elements: where it starts (position), when it starts (moment), where it is going towards (direction) and how fast it is executed (speed).”

 Defensive action

-Oleksandr Zinchenko started in the left full back position and moved towards midfield, in between Liverpool’s defense and midfield.
-Salah doesn’t block the passing lane right away, but keeps Kai Havertz on the left wing in consideration too.
-By positioning in a split position like this (x), he can keep his option open based on what Gabriel will do.
-In the length of the pitch (y), he’s close enough to Gabriel to close the angle, but also far enough away to give himself a bit of reaction time after the pass is released (y).
-A split second before Gabriel seems to pass, Salah is standing on his front foot and bends his knees a bit (z).
+Oleksandr Zinchenko started in the left full-back position and moved towards midfield, between Liverpool’s defense and midfield.
+Salah doesn’t block the passing lane right away but takes Kai Havertz on the left wing into consideration too.
+By positioning in a split position like this (pitch position), he can keep his options open based on what Gabriel will do.
+He’s close enough to Gabriel to close the angle but also far enough away to give himself a bit of reaction time after the pass is released (pitch position).
+A split second before Gabriel seems to pass, Salah stands on his front foot and bends his knees a bit (body position).

 Moment

-Salah tries to not give away any information about the fact that he wants to intercept the pass to Zinchenko.
+Salah tries not to give away any information about the fact that he wants to intercept the pass to Zinchenko.
 He waits very long with his steps to his left.
-He times his defensive action in a way that Gabriel has already made the decision to make the pass.
-By waiting so long, Salah makes sure that Gabriel won’t change his decision at the very last moment.
+He times his defensive action so that Gabriel has already decided to make the pass.
+By waiting so long, Salah ensures that Gabriel won’t change his decision at the very last moment.

 Direction